-Different markets have very different levels of engagement with EFTS, for example the US ETFs are set to dominate over mutual funds, whereas some European markets are much further behind such as Italy.
-This is partly because in Europe investors tend to be locked into an institution from a young age and not move between providers.
+Different markets have very different levels of engagement with EFTS.
+For example, in the US, ETFs are set to dominate over mutual funds, whereas some European markets are much further behind e.g. Italy.
+This is partly because in Europe, investors tend to be locked into an institution from a young age and not move between providers.
 The UK has a huge range of advice on offer, the advice is where money is made.

 In fixed income there is a long way to go in terms of ETF adoption in Asia and Europe.
-Fixed income managers could use ETFs to express views rather than as they do now, choosing and index then using CDS or duration.
+Fixed income managers could use ETFs to express views rather than, as they do now, choosing and indexing them using CDS or duration.

 There are disruptors in the market which people seem to be getting overly excited about.
-If they are going to offer a very similar service, they will need to be regulated in the same way that many traditional financial institutions are.
+If they are going to offer a very similar service, they will need to be regulated in the same way as traditional financial institutions are.

 How people receive advice will change.
 For example, some companies will track people’s behaviour online and give them a digital nudge to encourage them to question their investment decisions.
 Not all clients can be served by human interaction.

-Everyone is a long-term investor, over the long-term costs add up.
+Everyone is a long-term investor and over the long-term costs add up.
 The cost of ETFs is one of their key selling points.
 When active managers are analysed, very few make money for the underlying clients when costs are removed.

 Liquidity in both the primary and secondary is key to ETFs.
 Diversification is key to managing liquidity.
 Niche assets do end up with less liquidity.